 SARS-CoV-2 tends to involve the GI tract with a lower prevalence of lung disease.
 The angiotensin-converting-enzyme receptor 2 is responsible for the entry of SARS-CoV-2 into cells and is abundantly expressed in the GI epithelium (9).
 There are cases of definitive COVID-19 in children who do not show obvious respiratory symptoms and represent other manifestations, such as GI involvement.
 Other differential diagnoses are made and, as a result, are identified later and lead to further spread of the infection in society (12).
 GI involvement has been reported in up to half of the cases of COVID-19 (4).
 The most common GI manifestations include nausea, vomiting, diarrhea, and abdominal pain (2).
 Only one dysentery case has been reported in children with this disease (9).
 Similar to other GI viral infections, COVID-19 may cause inflammation directly through cellular infection or indirectly by inflammatory cytokines (4).

-In patients with dysentery, the common causes of infection, such as Campylobacter, Salmonella, Shigella, Yersinia, and Escherichia coli, that produce Shiga toxin, should be ruled out tested negative in stool examination and culture.
-The possibility of developing pseudomembranous colitis secondary to Clostridium difficile (toxin) was also ruled out by examining stool for the relevant toxin and the lack of a history of receiving antibiotics before the disease.
+In patients with dysentery, the common causes of infection, such as Campylobacter, Salmonella, Shigella, Yersinia, and E. coli, that produce Shiga toxin, should be ruled out tested negative in stool examination and culture.
+The possibility of developing pseudomembranous colitis secondary to C. difficile (toxin) was also ruled out by examining stool for the relevant toxin and the lack of a history of receiving antibiotics before the disease.
 The GI bleeding in patients with COVID-19 can be secondary to hypoxia and mucosal ischemia (13), mesenteric thrombosis (14), and stress ulcer or rectal ulcer secondary to the rectal tube (15).
 None of our patients had severe respiratory manifestations or hypoxia, and there was no mucosal ischemia.
 In the previous studies, mesenteric thrombosis was reported in patients with COVID-19, most of whom were old and had underlying diseases, including hypertension, diabetes, obesity, obstructive sleep apnea, anxiety, chronic bronchitis, heart transplantation, and a history of essential thrombocytosis.
 Thrombosis was reported in only one 9-year-old child with idiopathic medullar aplasia (14).
 However, thrombosis was one of the final manifestations of COVID-19 in hospitalized patients (14).